-Our men and officers, who saw the Japanese troops in this light, looked down on them with the pride of revolutionaries and victors who would repulse them no matter how tenaciously they attacked.
+Our men and officers, who saw the Japanese troops in this light, looked down on them with the pride of revolutionaries and

 Taking advantage of the situation, we struck the enemy hard till dusk fell.
 While fighting, the women guerrillas sang the song Arirang, which resounded across the fighting ranks.
 Only the strong can sing a song in the field of heavy battle.
 Arirang sung in the battlefield of Jiansanfeng showed the psychological strength of the revolutionary army and its optimism.
 It is not difficult to imagine what feelings the singing of Arirang aroused in the enemy.